 This course is for both advanced video production students wishing to further their knowledge and skill base as well as for students new to the field of digital arts who want to work in a studio setting producing programming appropriate for television broadcasting.
 This class is also open to students wanting to learn 3D animation.
 Although there is no prerequisite, students are encouraged to take Communication Arts (video production) first if scheduling allows.

 This course is designed for instrumentalists with at least one year experience who are interested in further developing their musical skills.
 Groups perform intermediate and advanced level concert band literature.
 This ensemble performs as the Bear River Pep Band at Football and Basketball games.
 Music theory and basic composition will be studied.
-Performances throughout the year.
+Performances on campus and while traveling throughout the year.

 A performance-intensive course for the advanced musician.
 A broad sample of jazz music from various styles and periods will be performed in a Big Band format.
 Students learn the principles of jazz performance, including style, interpretation, jazz theory, and improvisation.
 Audition and enrollment in Symphonic Band required.
-Performances throughout the year.
+Performances on campus and while traveling throughout the year.

 WOMEN’S CHORUS / MEN'S CHORUS

 In this course the student will perform a variety of choral literature as well as learn and strengthen vocal techniques, sight singing, music theory, and basic composition.
-Performances throughout the year.
+Performances on campus and while traveling throughout the year.

 A performance-intensive course for the advanced vocalist.
 "Jazz Unlimited" studies and performs a broad sample of jazz music from various styles and periods.
 Emphasis will be placed on strengthening vocal technique, sight singing, improvisation, music theory, and composition.
 Audition required.
-Performances throughout the year.
+Performances on campus and while traveling throughout the year.